zerocool-007/zerocool-007/README.md

 ## 🧠 About Me

-I'm **Maraka Duncan**, aka **Rustghost** — a telecommunications engineer, cyber analyst, and builder of intelligent systems with a touch of street-smart dev artistry.
+I'm a telecommunications engineer, cyber analyst, and builder of intelligent systems with a touch of street-smart dev artistry.

 ---